myrkdep/AdvancedProgramming/Ex1/README.md

 ## Ex0-5:
 This exercise will be completed in the class next session.
 Make a class named Contact.
-This class should have a name and phoneNumber.
+This class should have a name.
-For reasons that I will discuss in class, phoneNumber should be a string and not an int.
 Your class should have the toString method implemented so it can be printed inside the main function using print.
+Make a PhoneContact and EmailContact that inherit Contact class. toString should be implement using super.